Arabian-vACC/library/docs/pilots/sharjah/arrivals.md

 The standard approach at Sharjah is the ILS, however the expected approach can be found in the Sharjah  Arrival ATIS.

 ## Speeds
-The speed limits and recommended speeds within different segments of the Sharjah terminal area is as follows:
+The speed limits and recommended speeds within different segments of the Dubai terminal area is as follows:

 |  Speed Range  |              Arrival Segment              |
 |:-------------:|:-----------------------------------------:|